Rockies’ Arenado: State of free-agent market is ‘sad’

-SCOTTSDALE, Ariz. — The sluggish free-agent market the last two years has not scared Colorado third baseman Nolan Arenado, who could be among the prizes in the next pool.
+SCOTTSDALE, Ariz. — The sluggish free-agent market the last two years has not scared Colorado third baseman Nolan Arenado, who could be among the most prized players after this season.

 “I’m not afraid of it at all,” Arenado said.
 “It doesn’t have an effect on me.
 I think free agency is something you earn.
 You’ve been in the big leagues this long, you get there and you earn it.
 I don’t know how it is going to work out, I can’t speak on that.
 But you definitely earn it.”

-Arenado would be among the biggest names in the position player pool next winter if he and the Rockies do not reach an agreement during current negotiations on a long-term contract.
-Paul Goldschmidt, Josh Donaldson and Khris Davis also can become free agents next winter.
+Arenado could be eligible for free agency after the World Series, part of a free-agent class projected to include Paul Goldschmidt, Josh Donaldson and Khris Davis.

-Arenado signed a $26 million, one-year contract to avoid arbitration over the winter, the largest one-year salary for an arbitration-eligible player in league history.
-No deadline has been set on the current talks.
+Arenado signed a $26 million, one-year contract to avoid arbitration, the largest one-year deal for an arbitration-eligible player in baseball history.
+No deadline has been set on talks with the Rockies for a long-term contract.

 “I think it always worries you, but at the same time I have bigger things to worry about,” Arenado said.
 “I’m trying to do my job at a high level and that’s it.
 Everything else can take care of itself.